-From the Inputs tab, you can enable any or all of the inputs on your PreSonus Studio-series audio interface that you'd like to have available.
+3. From the Inputs tab, you can enable any or all of the inputs on your PreSonus Studio 24c that you'd like to have available.
 We recommend that you create a mono input for each of the inputs on your interface.
-If you plan on recording in stereo, you should also create a few stereo inputs.
+If you plan on recording in stereo, you should also create a stereo input as well.